Iran leads MidEast condemnation of "savage" Britain

 While Cameron has called the burning and looting in Britain "criminality, pure and simple," Ahmadinejad portrayed the events as peaceful protests brutally repressed by police.

-A member of Iran's parliament, Hossein Ebrahimi, told the semi-official Fars news agency Tuesday that Britain should alow a delegation of human rights monitors to investigate the situation in its troubled cities.
+A member of Iran's parliament, Hossein Ebrahimi, told the semi-official Fars news agency on Tuesday that Britain should allow a delegation of human rights monitors to investigate the situation in its troubled cities.

 In Iran's ally Syria, where Britain's foreign ministry has said President Bashar al-Assad has lost legitimacy by killing demonstrators, state-run television repeatedly showed footage of a policeman chasing and knocking a man down.